 Immigrants and refugees are screened overseas for tuberculosis by panel physicians.
 During that exam, if concerns related to tuberculosis are identified, the condition is given a Class B TB status of 1, 2 or 3 depending on what was identified.
-Upon arriving in the United States these individuals are required to contact the health department for assessment of their current TB status.
+Upon arriving in the United States, these individuals are required to contact the health department for assessment of their current TB status.

-The Wisconsin TB Program:
+Wisconsin TB Program

-- Receives documentation from the CDC Division of Quarantine regarding all refugees and immigrants with TB Class Conditions arriving in Wisconsin, reviews records for TB follow-up needs and refers to local public health agencies.
+- Receives documentation from the CDC Division of Quarantine regarding all refugees and immigrants with TB Class Conditions arriving in Wisconsin, reviews records for TB follow-up needs, and refers to local public health agencies.